Friday, June 13, 2025

 Hormonal Changes

 Hormonal shifts can disrupt hair growth.
-Pregnancy, menopause, or conditions like PCOS can cause sudden hair loss.
-Stress or illness can also stop hair growth temporarily.
+Sudden hair loss may be caused by pregnancy, menopause, or PCOS.
+Stress or illness can also temporarily stop hair growth.

 Nutritional Deficiencies